Idolatry Dismantled: The Inescapable Ruin of Covenant Rebellion

 Rhythm

-1. Micah 1:1 The superscription identifies Micah, His historical setting, and the prophetic scope of the vision concerning Samaria and Jerusalem.
+- 1:1 The superscription identifies Micah, his historical setting, and the prophetic scope of the vision concerning Samaria and Jerusalem.

-2. Micah 1:2-4 The prophet calls all peoples to hear as the Lord God rises from His holy temple to testify against His people.
+- 1:2-4 The prophet calls all peoples to hear as the Lord God rises from his holy temple to testify against his people.
 The imagery is cosmic and theophanic.
-Mountains melt and valleys split under His presence, showing that divine judgment is not local irritation but holy intervention.
+Mountains melt and valleys split under his presence, showing that divine judgment is not local irritation but holy intervention.

 Watch Out